BikLab/lab-onboarding/README.md

 ### Welcome to the [Bik Lab](https://biklab.github.io/) at [UC Riverside](http://www.ucr.edu/)!

 This github repo is a compilation of valuable resources for new Bik lab members.
+Our lab utilized the ***-omics*** approch to study the meiofaunal biodiversity and evolution in marine environments and other ecosystems.

-Below is an overview of the types of resources posted in the repo.
+Below is a short list of tutorials we recommend you review to get comfortable with nagivating the Linux environment.

 1. **Introduction to (meta)genomics and more**
 	* Our lab utilized the ***-omics*** approch to study the meiofaunal biodiversity that exists in marine environments and other ecosystems.
 We highly recommend watching a series of tutorial